Control the hybrid Azure AD join of your devices

-This group policy template has been renamed from earlier versions of the Group Policy Management console.
-If you are using an earlier version of the console, go to Computer Configuration > Policies > Administrative Templates > Windows Components > Workplace Join > Automatically workplace join client computers.
+This Group Policy template has been renamed from earlier versions of the Group Policy Management console.
+If you're using an earlier version of the console, go to Computer Configuration > Policies > Administrative Templates > Windows Components > Workplace Join > Automatically workplace join client computers.

-Select one of the following settings, and then click Apply:
+Select one of the following settings, and then select Apply: